Texier scores in OT, Blue Jackets beat Sabres 4-3

-Texier beat Linus Ullmark from the right circle off a quick pass from Nick Foligno to give the Blue Jackets their first win of the season.
+“Well deserved,” Columbus coach John Tortorella said.
+“He was probably our best forward, our most consistent forward tonight.”

-Victor Olofsson scored for the Sabres, who had pulled the goalie on the power play to create a 6-on-4 advantage, with 1:14 left in the game to tie the score and force the extra period.
+Foligno, Oliver Bjorkstrand and Cam Atkinson also scored for the Blue Jackets, who outshot Buffalo 44-18.
+Joonas Korpisalo had 15 saves.

-Foligno, Oliver Bjorkstrand and Cam Atkinson also scored for the Blue Jackets, who had dropped their first two games of the season by a combined 10-3 score.
-They outshot Buffalo 44-18.
+Marcus Johansson and Jeff Skinner added goals for Buffalo, and Ullmark, making his first start of the season, had 40 saves.

-Marcus Johansson and Jeff Skinner also scored for Buffalo and Ullmark, making his first start of the season, had 40 saves.
+“We’ve just got recharge, be a little bit sour about the loss today,” Ullmark said.
+“It’s going to be a new day tomorrow.
+There’s nothing else to it.”

 Bjorkstrand, playing in his 200th NHL game, got his first goal of the season with 1:51 left in the first when he grabbed a carom off the back boards and shot from a sharp angle, bouncing the puck in off Ullmark’s back.